danluca/Pscx/README.md

 Several conveniences are made available in support of release process:
 * `Tools\version_update.ps1` - consistently updates the version across all assembly info classes, psd1 files, etc.
 * `Tools\find_cmdlets.ps1` - reports all the cmdlets and functions found throughout the PSCX solution (all projects and modules) (based on the _Cmdlet_ annotations discussed above).
 This aids in creating the `psd1` module files.
 It also helps with creating the content of the _Cmdlets_ and _Functions_ sections below - it pulls the cmdlet name and description (non-MD formatted, but it could be) such that it can be pasted directly into the section and apply MD formatting.
+  * alternatively, all the PSD1 module manifest files would list the functions to export as '*' wildcard.
+Each PSM1 module file would then use `Export-ModuleMember` statements to explicitly list functions exported from that module.
+The parent module must include all the functions exported by the child/nested modules (leverage `Import-Module -PassThru` to get a module object and loop through `ExportedFunctions` property)

 ## Included cmdlets and functions